zrcni/redux-effects/README.md

   context.someDependency.doSomething(action.payload)
 })

-// Effects can be registered by calling registerEffect
+// Effects can be registered by calling registerEffect.
 // They can be registered before the store has been created. registerReduxEffect(effect)